How to Transfer Crypto From Robinhood

 Where to Send Your Crypto

 Most people send Robinhood crypto to one of three places.
 A self-custody wallet like MetaMask or a hardware wallet from Ledger gives you full control over your keys.
-A centralized exchange opens up advanced trading options, and some investors prefer comparing options like Kraken vs Robinhood before choosing.
-Some send crypto to a platform that pairs trading with traditional brokerage services, like Robinhood itself for users staying inside the ecosystem.
+A centralized exchange opens up advanced trading options; Coinbase is the most popular destination, and our walkthrough on whether you can transfer crypto from Robinhood to Coinbase covers that exact route.
+If you ever need to move coins the other way, see how to transfer crypto from Coinbase to Robinhood.
+Some investors prefer comparing options like Kraken vs Robinhood before choosing, and some send crypto to a platform that pairs trading with traditional brokerage services, like Robinhood itself for users staying inside the ecosystem.

 Robinhood